Table of Contents

 20 Tips for Teaching Concepts of Print

-Chances are, you are either a parent or early childhood educator trying to understand more about concepts of print.
+Chances are, you’re either a parent or early childhood educator trying to understand more about concepts of print.
 If so, you’ve come to the right place!

-Let’s take a look at what concepts of print are, tips for teaching the skills, and how to assess.
+Let’s take a look at what concepts of print are, tips, activities, and how to assess young children.

 What is Concepts of Print

-When teachers refer to concepts of print, they are referencing how text works, or a kids’ ability to understand print, text, or written language.
+When teachers refer to a concept of print, they are referencing how print works, or a kids’ ability to understand print, text, or written language.

 - Understanding the different symbols (numbers vs. letters)